cdktf/cdktf-provider-cloudflare/docs/zoneLockdown.java.md

 - *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-cloudflare.zoneLockdown.ZoneLockdownConfigurations">ZoneLockdownConfigurations</a>>

-configurations block.
+A list of IP addresses or CIDR ranges that will be allowed to access the URLs specified in the Zone Lockdown rule.

+You can include any number of `ip` or `ip_range` configurations.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zone_lockdown#configurations ZoneLockdown#configurations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zone_lockdown#configurations ZoneLockdown#configurations}

 ---